-Where a member makes an application or request in respect of a transfer, you must provide the member with certain information within a limited timescale, unless an exception applies.
+Where a member makes an application or request in respect of a transfer, you must provide the member with certain information about obtaining appropriate advice, unless an exception applies.
+You must also provide information about the First and Second conditions where a deferred member applies for a statement of entitlement.
+You must provide this information within a certain time limit within a limited timescale, unless an exception applies.